 Cerner climbed the Forbes list of Most Innovative Companies in America in 2018.
 The most innovative companies in America are diverse, hailing from both coasts and leading in industries ranging from open source software to health care.
 What they all share is a desire to keep evolving, often after already setting industry standards.
 Inside these headquarters, innovation is anything but passive.

-Cerner earned recognition among young professionals, landing at No. 65 on the Forbes list of Best Employers for New Graduates.
+Cerner earned recognition among professionals, landing on the Forbes list of Best Employers for New Graduates again in 2019.
 Working with the firm Statista, Forbes asked 10,000 Americans with fewer than 10 years of work experience to rate companies based on working conditions, salary and how likely they’d be to recommend their employer to others.

 Cerner debuted on the Forbes list of Best Employers for Diversity in 2019.
 With active associate resource groups, inclusive and comprehensive benefits, Cerner is committed to building an environment where everyone can contribute to building the future of health care.

 The experts, analysts and executives agree.
 Cerner is one of the World’s Most Admired Companies in the health care industry.
 Companies are scored on financial soundness, product quality, innovation, social responsibility and global competitiveness.

 Cerner was recognized as No. 2 on the 2018 Healthcare Informatics 100 list.
 The Healthcare Informatics 100 ranks the leading 100 companies by revenues derived from health care IT products and services earned in the United States.